 We are focused on improving the retention and development of our female talent in all areas of the firm.
 We are members of the 30% Club's 30% Club's Professional Services Firms' initiative, which is assessing the specific challenges for professional services firms and devising new collaborative actions to accelerate progress across the professions.
 Internally, we host workshops and discussion groups aimed specifically at our women.
 We also provide maternity transition coaching.

 We work with Rare Recruitment which provides access, training and mentoring for outstanding students from black and other ethnic minority communities.

 We are members of Stonewall, the UK's leading lesbian, gay and bisexual charity.
 Established in 1989, Stonewall has been instrumental in changing the legislative environment in the UK.
 We are part of the Stonewall Diversity Champions programme which is the UK's good practice forum for LGBT issues in the workplace.

-We have recently joined forces with Great with Disability as we wish to do more to attract, recruit and develop talented people who have a disability.
+We have joined forces with MyPlus Students' Club as we wish to do more to attract, recruit and develop talented people who have a disability.

 We participate in several profession-wide initiatives designed to widen the pool of talent from which the next generation of lawyers will be drawn.